small0live/small0live.github.io/BSSwFWorkshop.md

 * Learning to Learn: Attitudes, Behaviors, and Cognition
 * Learning in Virtual and Hybrid Work Teams
 * Cross-Cultural Considerations for Effective Learning

+*If you would like more information and/or are interested in participating in this workshop, please feel free to contact me.*

 Acknowledgement: This workshop is funded by the <a href="https://bssw.io/blog_posts/introducing-the-2024-bssw-fellows">Better Scientific Software Fellowship</a> awarded to Olivia B. Newton and sponsored by the U.S. Department of Energy (Office of Advanced Scientific Computing Research and National Nuclear Security Administration) & U.S. National Science Foundation.